-12-G-342 CITY OF BARRIE CITY-WIDE DEVELOPMENT CHARGES BY-LAW -CITY OF BARRIE (DECEMBER 10, 2012)
+12-G-342 CITY OF BARRIE CITY-WIDE DEVELOPMENT CHARGES BY-LAW - CITY OF BARRIE (DECEMBER 10, 2012)

-Scandlan of Watson and Associates explained City-wide Garv the Development Charges By-law and the purpose of the Public Meeting and provided information concerning the background study.
-He reviewed the explained the purpose of development study process. charges and described the limitations of services for which development charges can be Mr. Scandlan provided a simplified overview of the Development collected.
-Charges Act and the steps associated with the calculation of the charges.
-He examined the legislation relating to mandatory exemptions and the discretionary exemptions.
-Mr. Scandlan reviewed the existing Development Charge Act exemptions for the City of Barrie and described the proposed changes that may be considered for the 2012/13 development charges He reviewed the growth forecast increase and summarized by-law update. the services being considered for the collection of development charges. explained Mr. Scandlan that the increased service needs must be attributable to anticipated development.
-He reviewed the City-wide calculated charges and compared the current and calculated charges for He compared the current and calculated non-residential charges residential. and provided a graph comparing the development charge rates for various municipalities for single detached and semi detached dwellings. commercial/retail development and industrial development.
-Mr. Scandlan concluded the presentation by reviewing the next steps in the process, indicating that a report will be coming forward for consideration in February 2013.
+Scandlan of Watson and Associates explained the City-wide Development Charges By-law and the purpose of the Public Meeting and provided information concerning the background study.
+He reviewed the study process, explained the purpose of development charges and described the limitations of services for which development charges can be collected.
+Mr. Scandlan provided a simplified overview of the Development Charges Act and the steps associated with the calculation of the charges. examined the legislation relating to mandatory exemptions discretionary exemptions.
+Mr. Scandlan reviewed the existing Development Charge Act exemptions for the City of Barrie and described the proposed changes that may be considered for the 2012/13 development charges by-law update.
+He reviewed the growth forecast increase and summarized the services being considered for the collection of development charges.
+Scandlan explained that the increased service needs must be attributable to anticipated development.
+He reviewed the City-wide calculated charges and compared the current and calculated charges for residential.
+He compared the current and calculated non-residential charges and provided a graph comparing the development charge rates for various municipalities for single detached and semi detached dwellings, commercial/retail development and industrial development.
+Mr. Scandlan concluded the presentation bν reviewing the next steps in the process, indicating that a report will be coming forward for consideration in February 2013.